-Textiles 101 Pop Up: Collage
+Textiles 101 Pop-Up: Collage (NEW DATE)

 Stop by the museum anytime between 12:30 and 4:30 p.m. for a hands-on program inspired by the exhibition Source Material: Lessons in Responsible Fashion.
 Led by Chesapeake Fibershed, this mini workshop invites you to reimagine old clothes and scraps as art.
-Use textiles and magazine cuttings to create textured mixed-media collages from everyday materials.
+Use textiles and magazine cuttings to create textured mixed-media Valentine's cards from everyday materials.
 Participants are welcome to bring one or two of their own clothing items or use the materials provided.

 About the Exhibition